dc-srap

 NOTE: The selection of properties used in SRAP has been limited to DC Terms and BIBO properties.
 Where appropriate properties were not found in those vocabularies the prefix srap: is used.
 These latter properties will be discussed with the DCMI Usage Board to find or create the needed properties.

-These basic bibliographic description elements SHOULD be used to describe all kinds of resources including scholarly resources:
+These basic bibliographic description elements SHOULD be used to describe the scholarly resource:

 dct:type, dct:language, dct:contributor, dct:creator, dct:publisher, dct:subject, dct:title, dct:format, dct:abstract, dct:tableOfContents, dct:description